-Be it a novel, prose, book, or listicle, the biggest dilemma most writers face is how to edit the content after the writing process is done.
+Be it a novel, prose, book, or listicle, most writers’ biggest dilemma is how to edit the content after the writing process is done.
 We agree the process can be tacky but is it impossible?
-Definitely not!
+Definitely not.

-In this blog, we bring you 10 tips for editing self-written content.
+In this blog, we bring you 10 tips on how to edit content that’s self-written.

 1. Change the formatting or document type

 Adhering to the same font style, color, or document type over and over again can tire your vision.
 If you are using Google Docs for initial writing and curation, switch to a PDF version or, better, take a printout to avoid long screen-time.
 It is a proven way to up your editing efficiency.